jorgegorka/da-vinci/README.md

 * Basic route schema with react-router.
   * Public routes
   * Private routes: Require login.
+* Page types.
+Pages can be of one of the predefined page types.
+Each type has its own layout with some predefined blocks of texts, images, forms, etc...
+  * **Available layouts**
+  * Home
+  * Contact
+  * About us
+  * Section
+  * Product
+  * Blog
+  * Legal stuff
+  * Footer

 #### In progress

 * Pages.
 Pages can be nested into subpages.
-* There are some predefined layouts for pages.
-When a new page is created it must be linked to one of those layouts.
-  * Standard generic text.
-  * 3x3 box display
-  * 4x2 box display
-  * 2 box display
-  * Product page
-  * Contact page

 #### TODO (prioritised)